-This year, impress your guests with disgustingly easy recipes to get into the Halloween spirit.
-Don't worry, these tricks and treats are just as tasty as they are disturbing!
+This year, impress your guests with disgustingly easy Halloween recipes to get into the spooky Halloween spirit.
+Don't worry—these tricks and treats are just as tasty as they are disturbing!

 Who says healthy can't be scary?
-This Halloween, shock your dinner guests with this creepy take on a chicken salad.
+This Halloween, shock your party guests with this creepy take on a chicken salad.
 Take a full, cooked chicken and place it on a bed of your favorite lettuce blend.
 Dress up the chicken with veggies, a stuffed avocado and macaroni that looks like maggots.

 Take strawberry jam (or hot sauce) and use it as glue for the jerky.
-Be generous, as the oozing out "blood" gives it a dramatic effect.
+Be generous, as the oozing "blood" gives it a dramatic effect.
 The plastic rat and flies chowing down were the only takers at our party.

 Then, turn your traditional buttercream into a brain-colored gray by adding some black food coloring.
 Make a rounded dome with the first layer of buttercream and use a piping tip to make the squiggly brain details.
 Watch tasters squeal as they bite into a sweet, bloody center!

 Intestines for dessert?
 Only on Halloween!
 Don't be surprised if this treat makes your dinner guests cringe.
 To make this disgusting delicacy, roll out dough and add chocolate pudding and chocolate chips to the center.
 Fold the dough so the chocolate is tucked inside and bake for 14 to 16 minutes.
 To add the fresh-from-the-flesh look, smear some strawberry rhubarb on top and dig in!

 Take everyone's favorite tapioca balls and transform them into ready-to-burst spider eggs.
-Settle them at the bottom of a martini glass and mix up your favorite cocktail (mockatils work, too!).
-You'll never see anyone drink a drink so carefully, so as not to disturb the spiders.
+Settle them at the bottom of a martini glass and mix up your favorite cocktail (mockatils work too!).
+You'll never see anyone drink a drink so carefully so as not to disturb the spiders.

-From there, place the face in the center of your mushed up pumpkin pie.
-Fill in the empty spaces on the face with pumpkin filling so it looks like it's coming up from the pits of hell, through the pie, and directly at your hungry guests!
+From there, place the face in the center of your mushed-up pumpkin pie.
+Fill in the empty spaces on the face with pumpkin filling so it looks like it's coming up from the pits of hell, through the pie and directly at your hungry guests!
 Fill in the eye sockets and mouth with strawberry jam to complete the creepy silhouette.

-Brain Cupcakes in a Jar
+Brain cupcakes in a jar

-Zombie hipsters will love this Mason jar treat!
+Zombie hipsters will love this Mason jar Halloween treat!
 To make these brain cupcakes in a jar, use strawberry cake rounds, seedless strawberry jam and buttercream frosting.
 This dessert is sure to be a hit for walkers and mortals alike.

-Hot Dogs or Limbs?
+Hot dogs or limbs?

-As much as we enjoy a good ol' American hot dog, we have to admit: They make great fingers for Halloween platters.
+As much as we enjoy a good ol' American hot dog, we have to admit: They make great witch fingers for Halloween platters.
 Place the cooked hot dogs on a bed of brown sugar and cocoa powder, digging in the base so it looks like the fingers are clawing their way out of the dirt.

 Nothing would make your mother scream louder than seeing a rat anywhere in the house, especially on the dinner table!
 Craft this rotting wasteland by molding mice out of cream cheese and sweetened cocoa powder.
-Arrange the mice onto a platter of eye balls made with doughnut holes, Band-Aids made from graham crackers, and other "trashy" foods.
+Arrange the mice onto a platter of eyeballs made with doughnut holes, Band-Aids made from graham crackers and other "trashy" foods.
 We can hear the shrieks from here!

 Staying in for a night of scary movies?
 That means popcorn, and what better way to enjoy nomming on this staple movie night snack than making it in the shape of brains?
 Melt 1.5 ounces of butter, browning it just a little.
 Then add in 3.5 ounces of white chocolate and 7 ounces of marshmallows until they melt together.
 Add 1 teaspoon of vanilla extract and a few drops of red food coloring before adding in the popped popcorn.